KhoaLuongCode/CWRU-Web-Dev-Class/README.md

 ### To-Do List

-The To-Do List project is a task management application built using React.
+A task management application built using React.
 It allows users to add, delete, and mark tasks as complete.
+The project helps dealing with JSX, class and function components, props, and state management.

 #### Features